 How to Test for Celiac Disease

-This blood test is the most common screening tool for Celiac and is positive in 98% of Celiac patients.
+The tTg-IgA blood test is the most common screening tool for Celiac since it is positive in 98% of Celiac patients.
+It’s usually recommended to also test Total IgA to confirm the body makes enough IgA for the test result to be accurate.
 You must have eaten gluten recently for the test to be effective.
-Order tTg-IgA here for around $45.
+Order tTg-IgA + total IgA here for around $70.

 Comprehensive Celiac Panel Screening Test